 - For all amputations, the leading causes are vascular diseases, trauma, and cancer.

-- More than half of all amputations from injuries affect the upper body.
+- Over 50% of all amputations from injuries affect the upper body.

 - Most amputations from traumatic injuries occur to people between the ages of 20 and 40.